mcsammon/mcsammon.github.io/about-me.md

 <img src="/images/MC original.jpg"
 style="float:right;margin-left:40px">

 I'm a PhD candidate at Northwestern's Kellogg School of Management studying Finance.
-I just finished my second year, and finally have an opportunity to apply what I learned to new research projects.
-My two most recent papers on Dollar Strength Risk and ESG Investing can be found on the [research](http://marcosammon.com/research/) page.
+I just finished my third year, and I am excited to dig deeper on my research projects and turn them into polished papers.
+My most recent paper, showing that passive management (i.e. index funds and ETFs) reduce market efficency can be found on the [research](http://marcosammon.com/research/) page.

 From 2013 to 2015, I worked as a Senior Research Assistant at the Federal Reserve Bank of Boston in the Supervision Regulation and Credit Department.